rsta2/circle-docs/docs/basic-system-services/memory.rst

 Parameter	Description
 ==============	=================================================================
 HEAP_LOW	memory below 1 GByte
-HEAP_HIGH	memory above 1 GByte (on Raspberry Pi 4 only) HEAP_ANY	memory above 1 GB (if available) or memory below 1 GB (otherwise) HEAP_DMA30	30-bit DMA-able memory (alias for HEAP_LOW)
+HEAP_HIGH	memory above 1 GByte (on Raspberry Pi 4 and 5 only)
+HEAP_ANY	memory above 1 GB (if available) or memory below 1 GB (otherwise) HEAP_DMA30	30-bit DMA-able memory (alias for HEAP_LOW)
 ==============	=================================================================

-This is especially important on the Raspberry Pi 4, which supports different SDRAM memory regions.
+This is especially important on the Raspberry Pi 4 and 5, which support different SDRAM memory regions.
 For instance one can specify to allocate a 256 byte memory block above 1 GByte:

 .. code-block:: c++